 Q: I think my child could have ADHD, where do I start, where can I go for help?

-A: The first step is to ask your GP for a referral to a Specialist who specialises in childhood ADHD and comorbid disorders.
+A: The first step is to ask your GP for a referral to a Specialist who specialises in ADHD and co-morbidities.
 Once a diagnosis is made you can move forward, learn all about ADHD and start making positive choices to benefit both your child and you.

 Q: If my Specialist suggests medication for treatment, do I have to give it to my child?

 A: No, you do not have to give your child medication if you prefer not to.
 It’s your choice, not the doctor’s.
 However, you might need to have an alternative plan for your child.